tbroadley/sbb-attack-odds-calculator/README.md

 1 1 0 0
 ```

-The program uses the Monte Carlo method to approximate the chances `--runs` is the number of Monte Carlo simulations the program will do.
+The program uses the Monte Carlo method to approximate the chances of each unit attacking. `--runs` is the number of Monte Carlo simulations the program will do.

 `--debug` enables extra debug printing.